SarthakNikhal/Article-Researcher-LLM/README.md

 4. Ask questions to ChatGPT and get answers along with the source URLs.

 #### Installation
-1.Clone this repository to your local machine using:
+1. Clone this repository to your local machine using:

 ```bash
   git clone (https://github.com/SarthakNikhal/Article-Researcher-LLM.git
 ```
-2.Navigate to the project directory:
+2. Navigate to the project directory:

 3. Install the required dependencies using pip:

 ```bash
   pip install -r requirements.txt
 ```
-4.Set up your OpenAI API key by creating a .env file in the project root and adding your API
+4. Set up your OpenAI API key by creating a .env file in the project root and adding your API

 ```bash
   OPENAI_API_KEY=your_api_key_here